srteerra/srteerra/README.md

 ## **Nice to meet you!** 👋

 Front-End Developer Jr ☕
 I am a passionate guy who likes to work in a team and always looking for new projects.
-Continuously studying and learning about technology (specially Web3 and Blockchain stuff).
+Continuously studying and learning about ReactJS, VueJS and Blockchain stuff.

 - I like cats 🐈
 - Love the music 🎵 and play some instruments 🎹